Mehmood Hussain: Early life and education

 Mehmood Hussain was born in Mufti Bagh, Jajpur into the royal family of Shergarh-Tarakote to Mohammed Muzammil Hussain and his wife, Bibi Sahiba Salma Khatoon.
-He was the great grandson of Tajdar e Tarakote, Raja Syed Irfan Ali.
+He was the great grandson of Tajdar e Tarakote, Raja Syed Ekram Ali.
 The notable Odia author and politician, Hussain Rabi Gandhi is his elder brother.
 Mehmood's grandfather Mohammed Dabiruddin was the last ruler of Tarakote State.

 Mehmood finished his schooling from Brajanath Bada Jena high school.
 He then matriculated from Sambalpur Zilla High school in 1965.
 Mehmood earned a graduation degree in Political Science from Sambalpur University.
 He went ahead and did his master's degree in political science from Delhi University.
 He did his MPhil and PhD from school of International studies at Jawaharlal Nehru University, New Delhi.
 Mehmood later developed interest in filmmaking and decided to change his track.
 In 1981 he earned a diploma in Cinema (Direction) from the prestigious FTII, Pune.